DawnyWu/PaperReviews/ForMao.md

 > A path *P* is represented by a sequence of connected road segments, e.g., *P: r<sub>1</sub> -> r<sub>2</sub> -> ... -> r<sub>n</sub>*, in an *RN*.

+### A Unified Neural Network Approach for Estimating Travel Time and Distance for a Taxi Trip(2017) ###

+We propose a model, called ST-NN (Spatio-Temporal Neural Network), which first predicts the travel distance between an origin and a destination GPS coordinate, then combines this prediction with the time of day to predict the travel time.